Green-Phoenix-Designs/green-phoenix/content/_index.md

       proposed projects within approximately one week. ✏️
     image: /img/screen-shot-2024-01-24-at-4.25.12-pm.png
   - description: Choose your projects and schedule work.
-The consultation fee ($125) goes to the total project cost if you book an install within 30 days. 🥂
+The consultation fee ($125) goes to the total project cost if you book an installation within 30 days.
+      🥂
     image: /img/arbors.jpg
 ---
 ## About us {#about}